Celebrating the new year in Vietnam at the famous Tet Festival

 The word Tet comes from Tết Nguyên Đán, which means Lunar New Year in Vietnamese, and it marks the beginning of spring.

-At the heart of the Tet Festival lies the importance of commemorating the lives of departed ancestors, and embracing the coming year with the living family.
+At the heart of the New Year Tet Festival lies the importance of commemorating the lives of departed ancestors, and embracing the coming year with the living family.

 The historic Silk Route trading port of Hoi An, just a short hop from the resort of Danang, turns on a superlative show for the Tet Festival.